 Paralegals are an integral part of every law office, and they are often responsible for making sure events are scheduled properly throughout the litigation process.
 One brief example is if a hearing before the court needs to be scheduled.
 The opposing attorneys as well as their attorney and the court need to be in coordination.
 Some paralegals will be in charge of preparing documents to file with the court advising all involved parties of the date and time for the hearing.

-The Paralegal Studies programs at MTI College are ABA-approved, meaning your training and curriculum will be top-notch.
-MTI College is also accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges (WASC).
+The Paralegal Studies program at Campus, formerly known as MTI College, are ABA-approved, meaning your training and curriculum will be top-notch.
+Campus is also accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).

-If you have any questions about any of our Paralegal Studies programs, feel free to reach out our team via our Contact page or call (916) 339-1500.
+If you have any questions about our Paralegal Studies program, feel free to reach out our team via our Contact page or call (916) 339-1500.